Minsk Minsk City, Belarus Travel Guide

 Oktyabrskaya Street offers a modern, edgy side of Minsk, transformed from an industrial zone into a cultural hotspot.

-Loshitsky Park Estate is a historic manor and park that offers a quieter, more reflective experience than the nyc's central parks.
+Loshitsky Park Estate is a historic manor and park that offers a quieter, more reflective an experience different from the nyc's central parks.

 Check local listings upon arrival for information on temporary exhibitions, special concerts, and shows.